CrowdStrike/template-gitbook-workshop/handbook/precourse.md

 3. For sessions delivered remotely, [Zoom](https://zoom.us/download) provides video conferencing capabilities.
 There are standalone clients freely available for most operating systems, and plugins available for popular web browsers.

+*You're going to be spending a lot of time in a web browser*, usually with many tabs open.
+Modern browsers can be pretty memory-hungry (looking at you, Chrome), so having more RAM tends to make for a smoother experience.
+If your laptop runs out of RAM it'll start suspending apps/tabs in the background, which isn't ideal.

+**We recommend your laptop has a minimum of 4GB of RAM**.
+You can't really have too much here though, 8GB+ would probably be ideal.

 ## Precourse Material

 1. [FHT 200: Falcon Platform for Administrators](#fht-200-falcon-plaform-for-administrators)